davidovitch/dada-blog/content/open-tools-for-participative-democracy.md

 [Github](https://github.com/rbjarnason/your-priorities)), you can cast votes in favour and against, list pro's and con's, and engage in further discussion via a simple linear commenting thread.
-This approach seems suitable for simple discussions and proposals involving a limited numnber of people, but I would argue it will not scale properly to larger and more complex discussions.
+This approach seems suitable for simple discussions and proposals involving a limited number of people, but I would argue it will not scale properly to larger and more complex discussions.

 Another example is [Loomio](https://www.loomio.org/).
 Although it is relatively